czep/flask-db-test/README.md

 # flask-db-test
 Basic flask web app for testing database configurations.

 This is a basic web app for quickly switching between different database configurations to test a flask deployment.
 The app exposes a single database model allowing you to test the ability to read from and write to a database table.
-For a lengthier explanation, please read [this blog post](http://czep.net/).
+For a lengthier explanation, please read [this blog post](http://czep.net/15/adventures-with-flask.html).

 # Install

 Assuming CentOS 7, Apache, and mod_wsgi.
-For other deployment environments read the docs, fancy pants.
+For other deployment environments read the docs, fancy pants!

     sudo yum -y update
     sudo yum install vim httpd python python-devel python-virtualenv httpd-devel mod_wsgi